Ivor G. Balding: Breeding farm manager

 Ivor Balding had two brothers who also played polo, Gerald Balding and Barney Balding.
 He moved to the United States in 1930 where he attended Cornell University.
 In 1936, he went to work for the Thoroughbred breeding farm of Sonny Whitney in Old Westbury, New York.
 Three years later Whitney appointed him manager of his key breeding operation in Lexington, Kentucky.

-During his tenure in Lexington, Balding encouraged Whitney to import Mahmoud from England where he had won the 1936 Epsom Derby.
-Brought to the United States in 1940, Mahmoud would prove to be an outstanding sire of seventy stakes winners and was the Leading sire in North America in 1946 and the Leading broodmare sire in North America for 1957.
-Of most importance to bloodlines worldwide, Mahmoud was the broodmare sire of Natalma, dam of the legendary Northern Dancer who became the most successful sire of the 20th Century and whom the National Thoroughbred Racing Association calls "one of the most influential sires in Thoroughbred history".
+During his tenure in Lexington, Whitney imported Mahmoud from England where he had won the 1936 Epsom Derby.
+Brought to the United States in 1940, Mahmoud would be the Leading sire in North America in 1946 and the Leading broodmare sire in North America for 1957.
+Of bloodlines worldwide, Mahmoud was the broodmare sire of Natalma, dam of the Northern Dancer who became a successful sire in the 20th Century and whom the National Thoroughbred Racing Association calls "one of the most influential sires in Thoroughbred history".